mankey-ru/node-sqlplus/README.md

 - Instant Client Package - SQL*Plus

 Then unpack both archives content together into one dir.
-Then create subdirs /network/admin and put there your tnsnames.ors file.
+Then create subdirs /network/admin and put there your tnsnames.ora file.
 Windows users might have to set
 - PATH to the folder with sqlplus executable
 - ORACLE_HOME to your Oracle folder